Captain Robert D. Taylor

 U.S. Coast Guard

-Captain Eldridge, reported to the Community Services Command as the Executive Officer of the Coast Guard's Community Services Command in June of 2016 and assumed Command in 2020.
+Captain Taylor reported to Community Services Command as the Executive Officer of the Coast Guard's Community Services Command in June of 2020 and assumed Command in June 2023.
 In this role, he is responsible for the leadership and operations of the Coast Guard Exchange (CGX) and the Coast Guard's Morale, Well-Being, and Recreation (MWR) programs.
-CGX is a non-appropriated fund instrumentality that provides centralized management for 64 CGX stores, 47 satellite CGX locations, and all vending and concession services.
-CGX employs over 800 employees and has average annual sales in excess of $175M, providing an estimated $30M in savings to military members and families.
-Coast Guard MWR programs are responsible for providing community and recreational programs, activities, and services to Coast Guard members, dependents, and other eligible patrons around the world, contributing to the mission readiness and retention of Service personnel.
+CGX is a non- appropriated fund instrumentality that provides centralized management for 64 CGX stores, 40 satellite CGX locations, and all vending and concession services.
+CGX employs over 800 employees and has average annual sales in excess of $225M, providing an estimated $40M in savings to military members and families.
+Coast Guard MWR programs are responsible for providing community and recreational programs, activities, and services to Coast Guard members, dependents, and other authorized patrons, contributing to the mission readiness and retention of Service personnel.

 Community Services Command